Lois and Stewie's epic fight in "Lois Kills Stewie." Love her or hate her, you gotta give props to Lois for putting up a fight against Stewie.

-But then this is Subverted with Chris as he succumbs to adult pressures; he was good in the beginning but he couldn't go on forever because of the stress.
+But then this is Subverted with Chris as he succumbs to adult pressures; he was good in the beginning but he ended up having a heart attack from all the stress.

 In "Meg and Quagmire" when Peter and Lois finally show that they actually care about Meg (like they did in seasons 1-4) by going Papa Wolf and Mama Bear on Quagmire for trying to have sex with her.